soul-808/signa-pro-pay/README.md

 ## Prompt Log

 >Prompt:
 Ok let's get started with our class project "Signa-Pro-Pay" I will give a document with the details.
 I want to use Bun, Next, Mongoose/ MongoDB, and typescript.
 (Keep in mind that I have never used bun or next but I've used react, vue, angular, nodejs, express) Here are the details of the project attached.
-But first let's clarify any assumptions
+But first let's clarify any assumptions.

-For the api we can just use generic api security middleware that I could hotswap with something more robust if needed but for this I will simply pass a hard coded api key in the headers from the FE.
+>For the api we can just use generic api security middleware that I could hotswap with something more robust if needed but for this I will simply pass a hard coded api key in the headers from the FE.
 Also as we continue, be critical of any responses or inputs.
 Look for the cons and if something is not a great idea then say that it's trash.
 Be ruthless and pragmatic.

 >Prompt: